Dewmith/scyseqtools_official/manuscript/codix_paper.md

 }
 ```

-It provides a versatile user interface which is dynamically built using
-a code definition file.

-The code definition file can be either edited by
-hand using a **yaml** syntax or constructed using a user interface
+constructed using a user interface
 accessible from the CODIX main window.

 Code definition file specifies: